 - In your HubSpot account, click the settings icon settings in the main navigation bar.

-- In the left side navigation, click the Reports dropdown menu and select Tracking Code.
+- If you've a paid subscription, in the left sidebar menu, click the Reports dropdown menu and select Tracking Code.

 - Under the Tracking code tab, enter your new domain in the Domain field.